Ian243/cabSystem/src/readme.md

 5. **Error Handling:**
    - The code is updated to handle potential errors, such as index out of bounds during initialization of cab positions.

-   **another approach**
+**another approach:**
-   Dijkstra's Algorithm:
+   1.Dijkstra's Algorithm:
     Apply Dijkstra's algorithm to find the shortest paths from the initial positions of both cabs to all stops.
     Maintain a priority queue to explore the nearest neighbors first.
-   Optimization Algorithm (Per Cab):
+   2.Optimization Algorithm (Per Cab):
       For each cab:
          Start from the initial position.
          Use the Dijkstra's algorithm to find the shortest path to all stops.